61c-teach/sp20-lab-starter/lab13/README.md

 * Compare performance?

-### NOTE: PLEASE RUN YOUR CODE ON THE HIVE MACHINES AND NOT YOUR LOCAL MACHINE.

-## Exercise 1 - OpenMP Hello World
+## Part1: OpenMP Intro

-For this lab, we will use C to leverage our prior programming experience with it.
-OpenMP is a framework with a C interface, and it is not a built-in part of the language.
-Most OpenMP features are actually directives to the compiler.
+OpenMP stands for Open specification for Multi-Processing.
+It is a framework that offers a C interface.
+It is not a built-in part of the language -- most OpenMP features are directives to the compiler.

+Benefits of multi-threaded programming using OpenMP include:
+ - Very simple interface allows a programmer to separate a program into serial regions and parallel regions.
+ – Convenient synchronization control(Data race bugs in POSIX threads are very hard to trace)

+In this lab, we will practice on basic usage of OpenMP.
+**Feel free to build and use OpenMP on your own machine, but it would be the easiest to work on hive machines as they have OpenMP built and ready for use.**

+### Exercise 1 - OpenMP Hello World
 Consider the following implementation of Hello World (`hello.c`):

 ```
 int main() {